 According to NSW Fire and Rescue, over 350 residential house fires are caused by electrical faults each year, nearly all stemming from the incorrect use of power boards; in 2008, a $3 power board was responsible for the million-dollar fire at the iconic Il Gambero Restaurant on Lygon Street.

-Fire and Rescue recommends buying power boards with surge protectors for appliances that don’t draw a lot of power, leaving power sockets free for those that do, such as TVs, fridges, and heaters (or fans and air conditioners).
+Fire and Rescue recommends buying a power board with surge protectors for appliances that don’t draw a lot of power, leaving power sockets free for those that do, such as TVs, fridges, and heaters (or fans and air conditioners).
 It’s also a good idea to shop for power boards manufactured specifically for entertainment devices, such as those by Belkin.

 Do not use a power board with a double adapter or an extension lead.
 If your home has filled up with devices, it’s safer (and more energy-efficient) to have a qualified electrician to install more power points.
 The lounge room is an obvious candidate for additional power points, which traditional may only have one or two double power points.